Webique/NASK/README.md

-# Basmet el Nezam
+# Nask

-This is the source code for the official website of Basmet el Nezam.
+This is the source code for the official website of Nask.

 This is a [Next.js](https://nextjs.org) project with internationalization support (Arabic/English).